LRT-LIGM/OAI-Private-Network/docs/week_28/logs_explanation.md

+> **⚠️ Important Note**
+> This file contains useful information not covered in the main documentation.
+It is recommended for debugging.

 # FlexRIC Execution Log Explanation

 This document explains the meaning of important log entries during the execution of the FlexRIC near-RT RIC and the `xapp_gtp_mac_rlc_pdcp_moni` xApp.
 These logs indicate whether the platform is functioning correctly, which plugins are loaded, and how data subscriptions are managed.